Asian elephant: Ecology and behaviour

 Asian elephants are recorded to make three basic sounds: growls, squeaks and snorts.
 Growls in their basic form are used for short distance communication.
 During mild arousal, growls resonate in the trunk and become rumbles while for long-distance communication, they escalate into roars.
 Low-frequency growls are infrasonic and made in many contexts.
-Squeaks come in two forms; chirpings and trumpets.
-Chirping consists of multiple short squeaks and signal conflict and nervousness.
-Trumpets are lengthened squeaks with increased loudness and produced during extreme arousal.
+Squeaks come in two forms: chirpings and trumpets.
+Chirping consists of multiple short squeaks and signals conflict and nervousness.
+Trumpets are lengthened squeaks with increased loudness and are produced during extreme arousal.
 Snorts signal changes in activity and increase in loudness during mild or strong arousal.
-During the latter case, when an elephant bounces the tip of the trunk it creates booms which serve as threat displays.
-Elephants are able to distinguish low-amplitude sounds.
+During the latter case, when an elephant bounces the tip of the trunk, it creates booms which serve as threat displays.
+Elephants can distinguish low-amplitude sounds.

 Rarely, tigers have been recorded attacking and killing calves, especially if the calves become separated from their mothers, stranded from their herd, or orphaned.
 Adults are largely invulnerable to natural predation.
 There is a singular anecdotal case of a mother Asian elephant allegedly being killed alongside her calf; however, this account is contestable.
-In 2011 and 2014, two instances were recorded of tigers successfully killing adult elephants; one by a single tiger in Jim Corbett National Park on a 20-year-old elephant, and another on a 28-year-old elephant in Kaziranga National Park further east, which was taken down and eaten by several tigers hunting cooperatively.
+In 2011 and 2014, two instances were recorded of tigers successfully killing adult elephants; one by a single tiger in Jim Corbett National Park on a 20-year-old young adult elephant cow, and another on a 28-year-old sick adult bull in Kaziranga National Park further east, which was taken down and eaten by several tigers hunting cooperatively.
 Elephants appear to distinguish between the growls of larger predators like tigers and smaller predators like leopards; they react to leopards less fearfully and more aggressively.